labian0/dummy-array/README.md

 - **`add(int value)`** -> if the given values is not already stored, insert it and return True; else return False.
 - **`remove(int value)`** -> if the given value is already stored, delete it and return True; else return False.

-For example, if the pointer at index 3 doese not point to a slot containing 3, it means the value isn't stored in the dummy-array.
+For example, if the pointer at _index 3 does not point to a slot containing 3_, **it means the value isn't stored** in the dummy-array.
-To mark a slot as writtable in the storing sub data structure, it is field with the lenght of the dummy-array.
-So if we want to add a value we therefore need to search for the first slot marked thus.
-And remove a value is as simple as write the lenght in the concerned slot.
+To mark a slot as _writtable in the storing sub data structure_, it is **field with the lenght of the dummy-array**.
+So if we want to add a value we therefore need to search for _the first slot marked thus_.
+And remove a value is as simple as _write the lenght in the concerned slot_.
 Every operation, execpt the initialization, should be process from the indexing sub data structure, by dereferencing.

 ## Download and setup 🚂